 top of page

-Some of my favorite games include Twilight Imperium IV, Yedo, Mage Knight, and Xia, Legends of a Drift System.
+Some of my favorite games include Twilight Imperium IV, Obsession, and Through the Ages: A New Story of Civilization.

 I have been gaming for about 25 years.
 Unlike Patrick, my game of choice was not Magic, but rather Warhammer.
 As I moved on and started traveling more for work, the lure of miniatures began to wane.
 Waiting to fill that hole was board gaming.
 While I will gladly sit down to a four-hour-long epic, I spend a lot more time playing solo games learning games with lower learning curves to help introduce others to the hobby.
 I love when I find a game that can be modified to play at the Pittsburgh Renaissance Festival, where I get to play King for a few weekends each year.